MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 ]
 ```

-In each example above, the SystemSKU is exactly what is listed for ‘System SKU’ in the `msinfo32` file.
+In each example above, the SystemSKU is exactly what is listed for ‘System SKU’ in the `msinfo32` file of each device model.

 #### Step 3: Create driver folders